Join ICA

 For institutions who have an Associate Membership of ICA, and for institutions coming from countries with a GDP/capita of ≤ $9,000 the Membership Subscription will be 50 percent of the applicable Full Membership Subscription.

-Download your Full Membership Application Form or Associate Membership Application Form There is an application fee of 650€ which will be invoiced as soon as ICA receives your application form.
-Once the application fee is recieved you will have all the membership rights that you will have as a member.
-Your membership will be proposed at the next ICA General Assembly.
+There is an application fee of €650, which will be invoiced upon receipt of your application form by ICA.
+Once the application fee has been received, you will be granted all membership rights applicable to ICA members.
+Your membership application will then be presented for approval at the next ICA General Assembly.

 Dowlooad the ICA Magazine 2023